 - Scroll down to the Tasmania state boundaries layer and click the OpenLayers link.

-It's important to understand that you also could have done this by clicking the dropdown list and choosing WMS > OpenLayers.
+It's important to understand that you also could have done this by clicking the dropdown list and choosing WMS > OpenLayers 3 (or just OpenLayers on older versions of GeoSever).
 Looking at this list, you get a better idea of the many different output formats supported by GeoServer.

 - Close the map preview window and return to the GeoServer layer preview list.
-This time, click the KML link to get the layer as KML, and XML-based open specification for geographic data, often used by Google.
+This time, click the KML link to get the layer as KML and XML-based open specification for geographic data, often used by Google.
 If you have Google Earth installed, the layer should open there.
-If you don't have Google Earth, you can open the layer in Notepad and just examine the raw KML.
+If you don't have Google Earth, you can open the downloaded .kml file in Notepad and just examine the raw KML.

 In addition to requesting many layer formats, you can request groups of layers together if they have been configured as a group layer.
 GeoServer comes with a few preconfigured group layers.